 While lagophthalmos is a medical condition, many believe that sleeping with your eyes open has a spiritual meaning as well.
 For example, some people associate sleeping with your eyes open with fear, worry, imbalance, distrust, or seeking clarity and truth.
 Others believe that sleeping with your eyes open indicates that someone or your guardian angel is watching out for you.

 Blinking keeps your eyes moistened and this lubrication keeps your eyes healthy, opening eyes while sleeping deprives your eyes of vital moisture.
 Sleep helps flush your eye of debris that has accumulated during the day.

-Falling asleep with your eyes open can be caused by medical issues relating to facial nerves and muscles.
-There are some medical conditions that paralyze or weaken the orbicularis oculi, the muscle in charge of opening and closing your eyelid, such as;
+Some nocturnal lagophthalmos causes include medical issues relating to facial nerves and muscles.
+There are some medical conditions that paralyze or weaken the orbicularis oculi, the muscle in charge of opening and closing your eyelid, such as:

 Or a side effect of:

 Sleep with eyes open disorder is also hereditary.
-Thus, don’t panic if you think you’re sleeping with eyes partially open.
-Visit your doctor for some diagnostic work to pinpoint the source of your lagophthalmos.
+Don’t panic if you think you’re sleeping with eyes partially open; visit your doctor for some diagnostic work to pinpoint the source of your lagophthalmos.